By Chantae Reden | Published: April 7, 2022 | March 26, 2026

 Gliding down the face of a wave at Waikiki is one of the most iconic experiences to have in Hawaii, and it's one shared by a long legacy of surfers.
 Most surf historians cite Hawaii as the birthplace of modern surfing, and there are few better places to learn than the friendly waves of Waikiki.

-Waikiki has magazine-worthy waves, but there's no shortage of spots to surf across all eight islands in Hawaii — fit for beginners and professionals alike.
+Waikiki has magazine-worthy waves.
+There's no shortage of spots to surf across all eight islands in Hawaii — fit for beginners and professionals alike.
 The North Shore of Oahu is home to the South Pacific's most powerful waves.
 Here, you can sit on the shore and watch experienced and pro surfers conquer big waves from the Banzai Pipeline, Waimea Bay and Sunset Beach, which is at its peak from November to February.

 Savor Hawaii's Many Islands Flavors

 Hawaii's cuisine is just as diverse as the rest of its culture, and the flavors embody the very best parts of Hawaii's history.
-It's a true melting pot, and one such popular dish where this shines through is poke, a bowl of raw fish mixed with sauce, spices and fresh toppings.
-You'll find poke everywhere, from roadside food trucks to fine dining venues, each with their own twist.
+It's a true melting pot.
+One such popular dish where this shines through is poke, a bowl of raw fish mixed with sauce, spices and fresh toppings.
+You'll find poke everywhere, from roadside food trucks to fine dining venues, each with its own twist.
 Get it tangy, spicy, sweet or all three — the options are endless.

 One thing I learned repeatedly after many trips visiting the islands of Hawaii is that you must save plenty of room in your suitcase to bring back bags of macadamia nuts.
-It is one of my favorite things to do in Maui, they spice the macadamias in ways you might not have thought possible.
+It’s one of my favorite things to do in Maui; they spice the macadamias in ways you might not have thought possible.
 While piping hot roasted macadamia nuts are delicious by themselves, commit to sampling the flavored varieties for the ultimate experience.
 Start with the savory, then move to the sweet.
-Sweet Maui onion macadamias with a pinch of sea salt are my first love, though the honey roasted variety is a close second.
+Sweet Maui onion macadamias with a pinch of sea salt are my first love (the honey-roasted variety is a close second).

-As you drive past the coffee farms and all the beauty Hawaii has to offer, you'll undoubtedly notice a number of colorful stands.
-Take a chance and pull over, as they're probably selling something tasty, like shaved ice, which is a scoop of snow drizzled in syrup that melts in your mouth as soon as it hits your tongue.
+As you drive past the coffee farms and all the beauty Hawaii has to offer, you'll undoubtedly notice several colorful stands.
+Take a chance and pull over, as they're probably selling something tasty, like shaved ice, which is a scoop of snow drizzled in syrup that melts in your mouth as soon as it hits the tongue.
 One of the best parts of these little stands is that you'll likely get into conversation with the vendor.
-Ask a few questions about their life in Hawaii — you might be surprised by what you learn, and perhaps even more surprised by what you may have in common.
+Ask a few questions about their life in Hawaii.
+You might be surprised by what you learn, and perhaps even more surprised by what you may have in common.

 Paddle Traditional Canoes Of Ancient Polynesia